cx-asap/cx-asap.github.io/_sources/USER.md.txt

 `make install-venv`

-This should also be done every time you re-download the code from github!
+This should also be done every time you re-download the code from github (ie using git pull)!

 ## Additional Installation Options (Linux and Mac only)